 We use a flat, value-based fee model, based on the size and scope of your project.
 A 2-hour Design Jumpstart is $489; Design Master Plan is $3489 per room; and Design Comprehensive is quoted per project.
 Regardless of the design package you choose, you will know your entire design fee up front, with no surprises.

 If the scope of your project changes - you decide to add an additional room, or change your vision for a space halfway through - we will send an additional flat-fee proposal for that aspect of the project.

 Absolutely!
-While the majority of our clients move from the complimentary consultation call right into a Design Master Plan, we also offer a 2-hour in-home or virtual design session called a Design Jumpstart.
+We offer a 2-hour in-home or virtual design session called a Design Jumpstart.
 This can be the beginning of a project together or a stand-alone, information-packed consultation.

 We require 100% payment on all orders for many reasons.
 One of our favorite responses (loosely quoted by Tobi Fairley) is: “If, after placing an order, you decide you don’t want that sofa, I can assure you that I don’t want it either.”

 We’ve had clients go through tough times that pulled them away from the project.
 While it is completely understandable that someone dealing with a personal crisis can’t focus on the design project, the custom orders already set into motion cannot be paused or cancelled, which means that item is yours.
 When it comes down to it, we’re a design firm, not a bank.
 Once a custom order is placed, it is non-refundable.

 Non-custom pieces may (possibly) be returned or exchanged at the discretion of each individual vendor, and are subject to restocking fees from the vendor plus an additional invoice for our time spent handling the issue.